 Steps to first adopt this practice:

-- Collect data for the last 3 to 6 months for your teams
+- Collect data related to skills needs for the last 3 to 6 months for your teams

 What Does it Look like?

 Capability planning is essentially an exercise in research, analysis and validation of results.
 It is something that is not a one and done activity, but rather something you, as a leader, need to repeat yearly.
 The steps to follow as a starting point can mirror the adoption experiment but think about other ways you might accomplish this task and adopt what works best for you.
 In the end, the benefit is largely in going through the exercise to collect the most accurate data available analyze that data, then getting help validating your results.

 - Data is not available to look at for capability planning

 - your company doesn’t have an idea of the types of software they will be expecting you to build one year out

 - You show your planning to a colleague and they find the exercise a waste of time